brsr/antitile/docs/conway.rst

     0 & 1 & 0 \end{bmatrix} .

 In fact, all Conway operators `y` can be expressed as `y = $xj`, where `x` is some alternating or Conway operator.
 This is easier to see by going backwards from the operator.
 By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the edge in the chamber structure.
 Otherwise, if `g` is even, either a vertex lies there or a face contains the center point.
 If `g` is odd, either split the edge with a degree-2 vertex at the center point, or replace the edge with a digon.
 Then the alternating chamber structure of `x` is just the white and grey chambers of `y`, stacked along their long edge.
 More specifically, given a Conway operator `y`, if `g` is even, then `y = xj` for an alternating or Conway operator `x`: if `g` is odd, then `y = $xj` for (at least) two alternating operators `x` corresponding to splitting the edge with a vertex or replacing an edge with a digon.
 (Even though it can be reduced further in a larger set of operators, the Conway operator form is usually preferable because including all those `$` and `j` operators would get tedious.)
-Corresponding to the pre-zero and pre-one nomenclature, an alternating operator `x` may be named "pre-(Name)" where (Name) is the name of `y`.
+An alternating operator `x` may be named "pre-(Name)" where (Name) is the name of `y`.

 In the list of assumptions at the end of the "Operators on counts" section, alternating operators may violate 3 and 4, and 1 if they create degree-2